Drew Brown (musician): OneRepublic

+Debate Team

+Debate Team is a side project co-created by Drew Brown, vocalist Ryan McNeill, drummer Dan Konopka of OK Go, bassist Bob Morris of the Hush Sound and keyboardist Adam James.
+The band started out as a recording project by flatmates Brown and McNeill.
+With the success of Brown's main project, OneRepublic, the band went on hiatus until 2008.

+In 2009, Konopka, James and Morris joined Brown and McNeill to complete the band.
 Throughout 2009 and 2010, the band began recording Wins Again.
 The EP was set to be released in Summer 2010, but was delayed until the start of 2011.
 In the meantime, the band released the tracks "Christmastime Alone", "Curious Pair", "My Expertise" and "Leave" onto their Facebook page.

-Untitled EP

-On November 3, 2010, the band mentioned on their Facebook page that their second EP was being recorded.
-The date and title of this release are still unknown.